rtaps/nm-fire/README.md

 One script (fire_county_watershed.py), three shapefiles, and two csv as follows:

 1. Census TIGER/Line County Shapefiles

-    ..Follow the Web Interface Link at the [Census site](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html), ..Select the Year 2010 and the Counties (and equivalent) layer type, ..After hitting submit, select New Mexico in the 2010 dropdown menu and download the file.
+    Follow the Web Interface Link at the [Census site](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html),

+    Select the Year 2010 and the Counties (and equivalent) layer type,

+    After hitting submit, select New Mexico in the 2010 dropdown menu and download the file.

 The remaining files are available from the [NM RGIS Database](https://rgis.unm.edu/rgis6/)